persapiens/Course/Project/Pipeline1.md

 ##### Constraints

-* Use bakerx as local provisioner for your VM (jenkins server).
+* Use bakerx as local provisioner for your VM (named "jenkins-srv").
 * Assign static ip address 192.168.33.20 for jenkins server.
 * Use ansible for configuration.
 No credit given for use of ansible galaxy roles.
 * Run jenkins server on port 9000.